Spectrum Analyzer and Signal Analyzer Results You Can Trust

 M9484C VXG Vector Signal Generator

-Bundle Your Solution!
+Bundle Your Spectrum Analyzer Solution!

 Eliminate the need to navigate through hardware options and software applications by selecting a bundle created by Keysight engineers for all your needs.
-For a limited time, purchase the right signal analyzer, signal generator, and PXIe vector transceiver bundles with exactly what you need for your application while saving up to 35%.
+For a limited time, purchase the right spectrum analyzer, signal generator, and PXIe vector transceiver bundles with exactly what you need for your application while saving up to 35%.

 Bundle today; get the right solutions for a fraction of the price.